-Theory Paper V: BBT 301- Embryology of Angiosperms
+Theory Paper V: NBBT 22-301- Embryology of

-Learning objectives:
+AngiospermsLearning objectives:

 - 1. To impart the basic knowledge of flower structure in angiosperms. - 2.
-To impart basic knowledge about processes of pollination and fertilization. - 3.
-To impart the basic knowledge of Embryo development.
+To give basic knowledge about processes of pollination and fertilization. - 3.
+To impart the basic knowledge of Embryo development. - 4.
+To give the basic knowledge of polyembryony, apomixes and parthenocarpy.